 Toiyabe National Forest LinksandContact Information

-Entering the Sierras from the East between Lake Tahoe and the Hoover Wilderness will put you into the Toiyabe NF, and requires you obtain a permit from either the Carson or Bridgeport Ranger Districts.
+Entering the Sierras from the East between Lake Tahoe and Highway 120 will put us into one of these two Ranger Districts, and requires we obtain a permit from either the Carson or Bridgeport Ranger Districts.

 Because of the Hoover's unique position around the Northeast and East border of Yosemite, permits can be highly sought after during Summer.
 Though the Thru backpacker does not cross the Hoover, you may want to use it enter Yosemite on shorter hiking trips, rather than starting your trip in Yosemite.
 The best way to get to Yosemite is to hike there.